UofS-Pulse-Binfo/uofspb_germplasm/README.md

 NOTE: The checkmarks appear if the property is present but there is no value (LR-03).
 If there is a value then it is displayed (LR-05).

 ## Assumptions
-1. Only chado stocks with both parents will be counted.
+1. The assumed hierarachy of relationships is expected: RIL -> Original Cross -> Parents.
 It is assumed that parents are specified using the stock_relationship table with a type of "is_maternal_parent_of" or "is_paternal_parent_of" respectively.
 The parent should be the subject and the child should be the object of the relationship.
 2. If the genus is not provided in the path (ie: [mytripalsite.com]/germplasm/summary/myGenus) then the module will choose the genus with the most species.
 If there are two that meet that criteria then the one that comes first alphabetically will be chosen.
 3. To use the F1 to F8 columns on the details page, the module assumes you have stock properties "F1", "F2", "F3", "F4", "F5", "F6", "F7", "F8", "RIL_complete" for the final column which indicates that RIL lines are not complete and being bulked.

 ## Installation
-This module requires Tripal Core and is compatible with version 7.x-2.x.
+This module requires Tripal Core and is compatible with version 7.x-3.x.
 It should be installed as any other Drupal module is (place in the correct directory and enable through the interface) and has no additional configuration. __After installation go to [mytripalsite.com]/germplasm/summary to see the germplasm summary for your data.__